-A lot of people spend all their income on living expenses and, as a result, don’t have enough to retire today and won’t have enough to retire tomorrow, either.
+A lot of people spend all their income on living expenses and, as a result, don’t have enough to retire today and won’t have enough to retire early tomorrow, either.

 Back in the old days, farmers would say, “Don’t eat your seed corn.”

 Seed corn is what farmers save to plant next year to get a crop to live on in the future.
 If you eat the seed corn, you may live well this year, but then you could have huge problems next year.

 A lot of you need to take a lesson from the farmers, because you’re eating your seed corn.

 If you want to retire in 15 years but your lifestyle eats up all of your income, what do you do?

 You make some hard choices and take action:

 - Study and learn The Rule while you get another job and make $500 a month extra to put in an IRA, then start practicing The Rule and banking 15 percent each year.